OK, color coding: Blue = updates, comments. Yellow = stories.

 “Oh?” the lizard said.
 “Then your matter does not exist.
 You do not need to see the Director.”

 “No,” Sandafare said, seething with derision.
 “The matter does exist.
-The matter is the fact that an element does not exist.”
+The matter is the fact that an element does

 “Which one?”